-Over the past several years, we have invested in world-class assets and technical capabilities to meet increasing global demand for aluminum, particularly within the automotive market due to our continued focus on maintaining a scalable business model and growing alongside our customers.
+Over the past several years, we have invested in world-class assets and technical capabilities to meet increasing global demand for aluminum, particularly within the automotive market due to our continued focus on scaling our business model and growing alongside our customers.

 With strong markets, innovative products, solid customer partnerships, financial flexibility, and decades of manufacturing and recycling experience, we expect to see robust growth and organic investment opportunities for many years to come.
-We have identified over \$1.5 billion of growth capital spend opportunities over the next five years.
-Novelis has the strength and financial flexibility to invest in growth, while at the same time meeting deleveraging and return commitments.
-We will continue to implement world class manufacturing initiatives, leverage digital technologies, and other advancements in R&D and IT to unlock capacity, capture growth, and support sustainability initiatives.
-We will also look at casting and recycling capacity projects to support carbon reduction and further automotive finishing as the automotive market continues to evolve
+We have identified more than \$4.5 billion of organic growth capital spend opportunities over the next five years focused on increasing capacity and capabilities that meet growing customer demand and align with our sustainability commitments.
+We believe Novelis has the balance sheet strength and financial flexibility to invest in growth, while at the same time maintaining net debt leverage targets and shareholder and return commitments.
+We plan to continue to implement world class manufacturing initiatives and leverage digital technologies and other advancements in R&D and IT to unlock capacity, capture growth, and support sustainability initiatives.